Periodic orbits and Birkhoff sections of stable Hamiltonian structures

 \section{Genericity of Birkhoff sections}

-In this section, we use our previous results to show that there exists a $C^1$-open and $(C^1,C^\infty)$-dense set of SHS that admits a Birkhoff section.
-Here the $(C^1,C^\infty)$-topology means that in the set of SHS, we measure the distance between the stabilizing one-forms in the $C^1$-topology and the distance between the two-forms in the $C^\infty$-topology.
-As a corollary, we deduce Theorem \ref{thm:generic}.
+In this section we use our previous results to show that there exists a $C^1$-open and $(C^1,C^\infty)$-dense set of SHS that admits a Birkhoff section.
+Here the $(C^1,C^\infty)$-topology means that in the set of SHS, we measure the distance between the stabilizing 1-forms in the $C^1$-topology and the distance between the 2-forms in the $C^\infty$-topology.
+As a corollary, we deduce Theorem~\ref{thm:generic}.